paulvincent8000/documents.github.io/amervallei_webmaster_gids.md

   [46b5005a]: https://drive.google.com/drive/u/1/folders/1Ia0dseuPkpZK-nHOS6T1zBpj2leVo2i3 "Google Drive - Updraft Plus Backup Folder"

-## Major Changes using Staging
+## Major Changes and Development Offline
+To avoid risk of disruption to the live website all major changes and new developments are carried out and tested in separate places.
+Work on the live site is limited to managing content and members.
+### Staging
-Staging avoids the risk of downtime by allowing major changes to be tested before they are applied to the live website.
+Staging is particularly useful for testing updates before they are applied to the live website.

 A copy of the entire website is made to a stage.
 Changes are carried out on the copy and tested.
 The website is then copied from the stage to replace the live website.
 The stage is then deleted.
 If work on the staging site does not function as desired the stage can be replaced or deleted without affecting the live website.